Gadeoli/rocketseat-uber/readme.md

 2. npm i
 3. add googleMapApiKeyRocketUber with your google api key on: bashrc, bash_profile or relative (check your system / you can add your key manually too) - This is used on manifest.xml
 4. rename .env.example to .env and config your vars
-5. Your googleApiKey need to contain this APIs:
+5. Your googleApiKey need to contain this APIs: <br />
     Places API <br />
     Directions API <br />
     Maps SDK for Android <br />